-Having recently completed her Bachelor’s degree in International Relations at Queen Mary University of London, Maha Alouani currently acts as the manager of the Heritage Museum in Marrakesh, which fostered in her an insatiable curiosity for Moroccan history and its tribal ethnography.
+With a Bachelor’s degree in International Relations at Queen Mary University of London, Maha Alouani started her career as the manager of the Heritage Museum in Marrakesh, which fostered in her an insatiable curiosity for Moroccan history and its tribal ethnography.

 A born and bred native of Marrakesh, Maha Alouani has always been exposed to different cultures, both in her international elementary school in Morocco and when she lived in the UK.
 Her interest in global affairs and cultural anthropology are therefore a natural consequence of her upbringing.